Chicago teachers strike ends after 11 days without school

 The Chicago strike was another test of efforts by teachers’ unions to use contract talks typically focused on salaries and benefits and force sweeping conversations about broader problems that affect schools in large, politically left-leaning cities, including affordable housing, added protections for immigrants and the size of classes.

-The agreement approved on Wednesday was not immediately released but Sharkey said some of teachers’ wins could “transform” schools in the district.
-The full union membership still must hold a final vote on the agreement.
+The agreement that the 700 members of the union’s House of Delegates approved on Wednesday was not immediately released but Sharkey said some of teachers’ wins could “transform” schools in the district.

 Broad outlines include a 16% raise for teachers during the five-year contract, a new committee to investigate and enforce classroom sizes that surpass limits in the agreement and funding to add social workers and nurses to the city’s schools.

 Lightfoot said at the start of the strike that she would not restore any lost days and stuck to that position late Wednesday in response to the union’s demands.
-Lightfoot and Sharkey met privately at City Hall on Thursday as teachers protested outside in the snow.
-The mayor eventually emerged from her office and announced the strike would end.
+But she and Sharkey met privately at City Hall before Lightfoot emerged from her office on Thursday afternoon to announce the strike would end.

 Sharkey, who did not stand by the mayor’s side to announce the strike’s end, told reporters that union members “don’t need to see me smiling with the mayor.”